-Where the business tenant has security of tenure, in order to seek to regain possession, the landlord will need to serve what is called a Section 25 Notice.
-The termination date specified in the Section 25 Notice cannot be more than 12 months or less than 6 months from service of the notice and cannot be earlier than the last day of the term of the lease.
+Where the business tenant has security of tenure, in order to seek to regain possession, the landlord will need to serve a Section 25 Notice.
+The termination date specified in the Section 25 Notice must not be more than 12 and not less than 6 months from service of the notice and cannot be earlier than the last day of the term of the lease.

 The landlord can only successfully oppose an application for a new lease if one of the below grounds apply:

-- The tenant has failed to repair the premises; or
+a) the tenant has failed to repair the premises;

-- The tenant has persistently delayed in paying rent; or
+b) the tenant has persistently delayed in paying rent;

-- There have been substantial breaches of the lease by the tenant; or
+c) there have been substantial breaches of the lease by the tenant;

-- The landlord can offer suitable alternative accommodation; or
+d) the landlord can offer suitable alternative accommodation;

-- There are complex sub-tenancies and the landlord can obtain a better rental return if the premises are let/sold as part of a larger unit; or
+e) there are complex sub-tenancies and the landlord can obtain a better rental return if the premises are let/sold as part of a larger unit;

-If the landlord relies on grounds 5., 6. or 7. then statutory compensation is payable by the landlord.
+If the landlord relies on grounds (e), (f) or (g), then statutory compensation is payable by the landlord.